 WorldBooks Online Username: canyonsdistrict, Password: student

 STEM stands for science, technology, engineering, and mathematics.
 STEM is important because it pervades every part of our lives.
 Science is everywhere in the world around us.
 Technology is continuously expanding into every aspect of our lives.
 Engineering is the basic designs of roads and bridges, but also tackles the challenges of changing global weather and environmentally-friendly changes to our home.
 Mathematics is in every occupation, every activity we do in our lives.
-By exposing students to STEM and giving them opportunities to explore STEM-related concepts, they will develop a passion for it and hopefully pursue a job in a STEM field.
+By exposing students to STEM and giving them opportunities to explore STEM-related concepts, they will develop a passion for it and even consider pursuing a job in a STEM field.

 Below is a list of websites that will help you and your children find fun and engaging ways to do STEM at home.
-They are listed in age group sections however, feel free to check out any of the sites for any age.
+They are listed in age group sections; however, feel free to check out any of the sites for any age.

 For Early Learners

 Raising Dragons is filed with online science activities for toddlers and up.

 Little Bins for Little Hands is dedicated to the youngest scientists.